jn-han/NWHacks2023/README.md

 # KIZUNA絆

-This project is a livestreaming web application that implements LivePeer Studio's API for video Livestream and on demand
+This project is a livestreaming web application that implements LivePeer Studio's API for video Livestream and on demand to help create stronger communities in real time.

+The platform aims to increase exposure for small creators through alleviating the barriers of being a new streamer.
+Our project also aims to establish a more unified social ecosystem by providing users with a platform to interact on a deeper level.

 ## Figma Prototype